-- Visual inspections in autumn 2021 did not identify any areas of cracking of exposed bedrock areas or swamp sediments in longwall swamps, other than minor cracks in exposed bedrock which have previously been recorded (e.g. weathering artefact and fire damage in Swamp 137b). - Areas in which active erosion was observed were minor and limited to sheet erosion (Swamp 138) or along creek lines (Swamp 125) in control sites.

-- The autumn 2021 survey was conducted following a period of about 12 months moderate to high rainfall, following the extremely high rainfall in February 2020, which marked the end of an extended dry period from July 2017 onwards.
-During the autumn 2021 survey, rainfall was well above average in March, then low or average from April to June.
-The conditions leading up to, and throughout, the survey period reflect the variability of seepage recorded in longwall and control valley side swamps. - Vegetation in autumn 2021 at both longwall and control sites was found to be generally in good condition with no unusual areas of vegetation senescence observed.
-Isolated dieback and senescence of individuals was observed in both longwall and control sites, although healthy individuals of all species observed with dieback were also observed throughout the sites. - The vegetation structure, dominant species and estimated cover for each stratum has been variable across the baseline monitoring period and the two monitoring seasons since the commencement of longwall mining (spring 2020 and autumn 2021), with variations recorded between sites, seasons and strata.
-This variability is considered to reflect both the natural variations in the height and cover/abundance of vegetation structural layers through time, as well as the subjective nature of data collection. - Fluctuations in species cover/abundance and condition were recorded across all sites.
-No patterns of increasing or decreasing cover/abundance were identified in relation to individual species across sites or groups of species (i.e. swamp indicator species, generalist species, shrubs, ground covers) within sites. - Species richness within individual valley side swamps in autumn 2021 was within the range previously recorded across all previous monitoring seasons for the single longwall site (Swamp 71a) and all control sites A large decrease in species richness from spring 2020 was observed at longwall site Swamp 71a (eight species), in autumn 2021.
-A small to moderate decrease was also observed at two control sites (Swamps 101 and 136), while a small increase was observed at Swamp 137a, and no change was recorded at the remaining control sites (Swamps 135 and 137b). - The upland swamp performance indicator 'The vegetation in upland swamps is not expected to experience changes significantly different to changes in control swamps' has not been exceeded in autumn 2021.
+- Visual inspections in autumn 2022 did not identify any areas of cracking of exposed bedrock areas or swamp sediments in longwall swamps, other than minor cracks in exposed bedrock which have previously been recorded (e.g. weathering artefact and fire damage in Swamp 137b). - Areas in which active erosion was observed were minor and limited to pre-existing tracks (Swamp 101) or flow paths along transects (Swamp 138).
+The exception to this was Swamp 73 where moderate to severe erosion occurred along existing water flow paths, resulting in loss and deposition of sediments and exposure of plant roots. - The autumn 2022 survey was conducted following a period of above-average rainfall, with the extremely high rainfall throughout the months of February to April 2022.
+During the autumn 2022 survey, rainfall was well above average in March and July 2022.
+The conditions leading up to, and throughout, the survey period reflect the variability of seepage recorded in longwall and control valley side swamps. - Vegetation in autumn 2022 at both longwall and control sites was found to be generally in good condition with no unusual areas of vegetation senescence observed.
+Isolated dieback and senescence of individuals was observed in both longwall and control sites, although healthy individuals of all species observed with dieback were also observed throughout the sites. - The vegetation structure, dominant species and estimated cover for each stratum has been variable across the baseline monitoring period and the three monitoring seasons since the commencement of longwall mining (spring 2020 and autumn 2021), with variations recorded between sites, seasons and strata.
+This variability is considered to reflect both the natural variations in the height and cover/abundance of vegetation structural layers through time, as well as the subjective nature of data collection and impacts from fire. - Fluctuations in species cover/abundance and condition were recorded across all sites.
+No patterns of increasing or decreasing cover/abundance were identified in relation to individual species across sites or groups of species (i.e. swamp indicator species, generalist species, shrubs, ground covers) within sites. - Species richness within individual valley side swamps in autumn 2022 was within the range previously recorded across all previous monitoring seasons for the single longwall site (Swamp 71a) and most control sites.
+A decline in species richness below previously recorded levels was recorded at two longwall sites (Swamps 101 and 135).
+No change in species richness from spring 2021 was observed at longwall site Swamp 71a, in autumn 2022.
+A decrease in species richness was observed at most control sites, ranging from small (Swamp 136) to large (Swamps 101, 135 and 137a), while a small increase was recorded at the remaining control site (Swamp 137b). - The upland swamp performance indicator 'The vegetation in upland swamps is not expected to experience changes significantly different to changes in control swamps' has not been exceeded in autumn 2022.